hackersatcambridge/constitution/README.md

 # Making changes to this repository

-Any changes to this repository must require a majority vote at a meeting of the Executive Committee may issue a change to the Repository's documents.
+Any changes to this repository must require a majority vote at a meeting of the Executive Committee.
 Please view [the template](.github/PULL_REQUEST_TEMPLATE.md) for more information.

 Individual files in the repository may relax these requirements for certain files and folders, but these requirements are *only* relaxed for changes which *only* files and folders with relaxed restrictions.